The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 I was driving.
 She was right there.
 Why was this even a committee meeting?

-I felt like a chauffeur on the clock while my wife was on a social playdate.
+I felt like a chauffeur on the clock while my wife enjoyed a social playdate.

 And I was the one who organized the outing.

-Found the parking deck, got the stroller set up, baby strapped in.
-As we stepped out, my wife said, “Lead us.”
+Found the parking deck, set up the stroller, baby strapped in.
+As we stepped out, she said:

 Womanese for: mush.